Computer Science Data Science Facilities

 - sqlCtx - an old name for sqlContext

-The spark-shell command-line program, and the Spark in Scala session in Jupyter, set up a Spark context in Scala, with the following variables:
+The spark-shell command-line program sets up a Spark context in Scala, with the following variables:

 - spark - a pyspark.sql.SparkSession (using Hive)